-Experience a historic musical homecoming, marking 100 years since Paramahansa Yogananda introduced America to the power of Indian devotional chanting at one of the world’s most iconic venues, Carnegie Hall.
+Experience a historic musical homecoming, marking the 100th anniversary of Paramahansa Yogananda’s introducing America to the power of Indian devotional chanting at one of the world’s most iconic venues, Carnegie Hall — streaming June 6, 10:00 a.m.
+(Pacific Time).

 On April 18, 1926, thousands gathered at Carnegie Hall to hear Yogananda introduce the Indian tradition of devotional chanting to the audience, a sound — and an experience — unfamiliar to the America of the day.
-One hundred years later, we invite you to be part of another transformational evening of music and meditation led by the Self-Realization Fellowship monks' kirtan group.
+One hundred years later, we invite you to experience another transformational evening of music and meditation led by the Self-Realization Fellowship monks’ kirtan group.

 Self-Realization Fellowship monks’ kirtan group on Harmonium, Tabla, Ghatam, and Cymbals